spectrocloud/librarium/packages/docs/content/04-clusters.md

 Additionally, usage metrics for individual nodes as well as node conditions are accessible from the node details page.

 # Application Services

-Spectro Cloud enables quick access to the application services installed on the Kubernetes clusters by providing link to those on the tenant console.
+Spectro Cloud enables quick access to the application services installed on the Kubernetes clusters by providing link to those on the management console.
 These include not only the applications and services deployed through Spectro Cloud, but also the ones deployed through any other means.
-Services are monitored on an ongoing basis and all services of the type LoadBalancer or NorePort are displayed on the  tenant console.
+Services are monitored on an ongoing basis and all services of the type LoadBalancer or NodePort are displayed on the management console.

 # Troubleshooting